DigitalPasts/DigitalPasts.github.io/docs/projects.md

 Collaborators: Prof. <a href="http://magician.ucsd.edu/" target="_blank">Lisa Tauxe</a> (UC San Diego), Prof. <a href="https://telaviv.academia.edu/ErezBenYosef" target="_blank">Erez Ben-Yosef</a>

+### Cuneiform in Augmented 3D Space

+With approximately 250 cuneiform tablets in storage, the collection at the National Museums of Scotland is the largest of its kind in Scotland.
+The pilot project examines possibilities for augmented holographic displays with HoloLens2, for a combination of metadata and 3D Cuneiform artefacts from NMS.
+Of particular interest within the topic are the epistemic issues of 2D/3D data translation and representation, eye-tracking navigation and multi-channel interaction in the educational and museal context.
+The project is in collaboration with <a href="https://uk.linkedin.com/in/wamposzyc" target="_blank">Creative Informatics</a>, <a href="https://www.napier.ac.uk/about-us" target="_blank">Edinburgh Napier University</a>.

+Collaborator: Dr <a href="https://uk.linkedin.com/in/wamposzyc" target="_blank">Michael Wamposzyc</a> (Edinburgh Napier University)

 ### CuRe (Cuneiform Recognition)

 In the 19<sup>th</sup> and 20<sup>th</sup> centuries, the most efficient way to publish cuneiform tablets was creating hand-copies, drawings imitating cuneiform signs in black and white.
 This is still widely used to this day in assyriological publications.
 Therefore, there are tens of thousands of these hand-copies, which, because of their relative simplicity, can be an easier first step into optical character recognition of cuneiform.
 We trained a machine learning model to identify hand-drawn signs.
 After achieving successful results with hand-copies, we hope to apply our model to 2D images.
 A demo of the current capabilities of this model is currently available through the new Babylonian Engine portal.